ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 ### Continuing The Cluster Setup

-When you access the studio please navigate to: Manage Server > Cluster.
+When you access the Studio please navigate to: Manage Server > Cluster.
 You will see something similar to this:

 ![Figure 8.
 Incomplete Cluster](images/setup/9.png)